 It is evening at the Inn of the Sign of Mother Goose.
 In a dark, smoky room, the world’s most famous storytellers gather to weave tales of mystery and enchantment.
 In this collection of 16 haunting fairy tales, Howard Pyle intertwines each story with the next, crafting a unified world filled with princes and demons, genies and sorceresses, and all the characters that pitch in to wage the age-old battle between good and evil.
 This Looking Glass Library edition includes an introduction by N. D. Wilson and Pyle’s intricate line illustrations from the original 1894 publication.

-Howard Pyle was born on March 5, 1853 in Wilmington, Delaware.
+Howard Pyle was born on March 5, 1853, in Wilmington, Delaware.
 From the time he was a very small boy he loved pictures, especially the pictures in storybooks.
 Among his favorites were Grimm’s German Fairy Tales and Arabian Nights.
-At… More about Howard Pyle
+At the age of… More about Howard Pyle